The Efficiency of Synchronization Dynamics and the Role of Network Syncreactivity: Results

-We now study the effects of varying the two parameters $\beta$ and $\gamma$ in the synchronization strategy of Eq.\,\eqref{eq:sigmat} for the same system of coupled Lorenz oscillators studied in Fig.\,\ref{fig:sigmabar_compare}(a).
-The local dynamics $\bF$ and the coupling matrix $H$ are the same as in Eq.\,\eqref{eq:Lorenz}.
-The MSF threshold for synchronization is $\sigma^{A \rightarrow S} \bar{\lambda}_2 \approx -2.3$ as reported in \cite{Pecora2009}.
-Here, we wish to see how much smaller we can make $\bar{\sigma} \Bar{\lambda}_2$ than the MSF threshold and still observe synchronization.
+We now study the effects of varying the two parameters $\beta$ and $\gamma$ in the synchronization strategy of Eq.\,\eqref{eq:sigmat} for the same system of coupled Lorenz oscillators studied in Fig.\,\ref{fig:sigmabar_compare}\textbf{a}.
+The MSF threshold for synchronization is $\sigma^{A \rightarrow S} Re(\lambda_2) \approx -2.3$ as reported in \cite{Pecora2009}.
+Here, we wish to see how much smaller we can make $\bar{\sigma} Re(\lambda_2)$ than the MSF threshold and still observe synchronization.
 To this end, we vary {$\gamma$ and $\beta$} in Eq.\,\eqref{eq:sigmat} and find the smallest

-Figure\,\ref{fig:sigmabar} shows the \% MSF threshold $A \rightarrow S$ as $\gamma$ and $\beta$ are varied for the network with the Laplacian in \eqref{eq:laplacian} We see that the switching law in Eq.\,\eqref{eq:sigmat} can successfully synchronize the system for an average value of the coupling as low as 1\% of the critical coupling strength corresponding to the MSF threshold.
+Figure\,\ref{fig:sigmabar} shows the \% MSF threshold $A \rightarrow S$ as $\gamma$ and $\beta$ are varied.
+We see that the switching law in Eq.\,\eqref{eq:sigmat} can successfully synchronize the system for an average value of the coupling as low as 1\% of the critical coupling strength corresponding to the MSF threshold.

-In Supplementary Note 10, we design a time-varying coupling strategy, similar to the one in Eq.\ \eqref{eq:sigmat2}, for the case of an S $\rightarrow$ A transition.
-This strategy is applied to a network of coupled Lorenz oscillators and it is shown that the \% MSF threshold for an S $\rightarrow$ A transition can be increased up to five folds (530 \%).
+In Supplementary Note 12, {we provide a similar example to what shown in Fig.\,\ref{fig:sigmabar} for the CWN strategy for S $\rightarrow$ A in Eq.\,\eqref{eq:sigmat2}.} This strategy is applied to a network of coupled Lorenz oscillators and it is shown that the \% MSF threshold for an S $\rightarrow$ A transition can be increased up to five folds (530 \%).
 This significant increase in the upper bound on $\bar{\sigma}$ demonstrates the effectiveness of the time-varying coupling strength in the case of an S $\rightarrow$ A transition.

-{ As a final numerical example, we demonstrate that the synchronization scheme presented in Ref. \cite{Cavalcante2013Predictability} for the control of extreme events called dragon kings is a special case of our reactivity-based coupling scheme in Supplementary Note 7.}
+{ As a final numerical example, we demonstrate that the synchronization scheme presented in Ref. \cite{Cavalcante2013Predictability} for the control of extreme events called dragon kings is a special case of our reactivity-based coupling scheme in Supplementary Note 8.}

-\subsection{Application to networks of opto-electronic oscillators}
+\subsubsection{Application to networks of opto-electronic oscillators}

 We have demonstrated the efficacy of our time-varying coupling scheme in numerical simulations; however, networks in the real world are composed of non-identical oscillators and are subject to noise.
 Additionally, our coupling scheme relies on a model, which is bound to be imperfect.
 In this section, we test our reactivity-based coupling scheme on a network of two bi-directionally coupled, chaotic opto-electronic oscillators, and we find that our coupling scheme is robust in an experimental network.